-Mineral resource estimates were prepared using multiple indicator kriging within three dimensional geological interpretations using industry standard mining software.
-Silver and gold grades were estimated using multiple indicator or ordinary kriging into the parent cell.
-Bulk density was applied to the block model using a nearest neighbour estimate of bulk density measurements of drill core samples.
+Mineral resource estimates were prepared using kriging methods within three dimensional geological interpretations using industry standard mining software.
 The block model was classified for measured, indicated, and inferred confidence categories depending on the location of the block relative to the number of drillhole intersections available to estimate each block, as well as other factors affecting confidence in the estimate.

 The mineral resource estimate was then depleted for previous surface and underground mining.
-Planned dilution was applied to the block model and a value per tonne was estimated and applied to each block based on estimated gold and silver grades, estimated metallurgical recoveries, metal prices, and mining and processing costs.
-An optimized pit shell and design were prepared using the re-blocked resources block model to report proven and probable reserves.
-A second pit shell was prepared with the value per tonne calculations for each block re-estimated with resource metal prices to report mineral resources.
-Below the resource pit, mineral resources that may potentially be mined by underground mining methods were also defined.
+Planned dilution was applied to the block model and a value per tonne was estimated and applied to each block based on estimated gold and silver grades, estimated metallurgical recoveries, resource and reserve metal prices as given in the tables above, and mining and processing costs.
+A reserve pit design and underground stope shapes were prepared using reserve metal prices on measured and indicated blocks.
+Resources and reserves are reported separately within the reserve pit design and stope shapes.